ableplayer/ableplayer-wordpress/src/readme.txt

 * `chapters` - Attachment ID or URL to `.vtt` chapters file.
 Optional pipe separator for language code and label.
 * `descriptions` - Attachment ID or URL to `.vtt` audio descriptions file.
 Optional pipe separator for language code and label.
 * `youtube-desc-id` - YouTube URL or ID of a described version of the video
+* `youtube-sign-src` - YouTube URL or ID of a sign language interpreted accompanying video
 * `vimeo-desc-id` - Vimeo URL or ID of a described version of the video

 All captions, subtitles, chapters, and descriptions tracks must be in `.vtt` format.
 The shortcode only supports a single set of values for each type of data; to add multiple tracks of the same type you can use the Video block or add custom HTML.